 $export POLYTOMIC_API_KEY=YOUR-API-TOKEN

-3. Creating a model using a custom Snowflake query.
+3. Create a model over a custom Snowflake query.

-The Snowflake instance must be network-accessible from Polytomic.
-For more information, see our Snowflake connection guide.
+The Snowflake instance must be reachable from Polytomic over the network.
+For details, see the Snowflake connection guide.

 $ curl --request POST \